In Part One, I described reference as “rationalism’s reality problem.” How does a belief connect with the thing it is about?

 I refer to my car just as “my car”: relative to me, but via possession rather than location.
 I know which one it is.
 It’s not likely I’d get it confused with someone else’s, especially because it’s old enough to have some distinctive dents on it.

-Still, it has a unique Vehicle Identification Number, issued by the Department of Transportation.
-Labelling is a way of modifying objects to make them easier to refer to.
+Still, it has a unique Vehicle Identification Number, mandated by the National Highway Traffic Safety Administration.
+Labeling is a way of modifying objects to make them easier to refer to.
 The VIN is stamped on the car in several places.
 I don’t remember what it is, but if it came to an ownership dispute, I could look it up.

 Conversely, it’s wise to ensure that indistinguishable (or nearly indistinguishable) objects are causally equivalent (or sufficiently so).
 If every machine screw was unique, it would cause a lot of trouble.
 Ones with different thread pitches had better have pitches that are different enough that it’s easy to tell them apart.